AWS

 Managing assets in cloud environments like AWS is becoming increasingly complex.
 As organizations scale their cloud infrastructure, keeping track of all resources, ensuring compliance, and maintaining robust security measures become more challenging.
 The dynamic nature of cloud environments, with frequent changes and additions, further complicates asset management.
 This is where a comprehensive cloud asset inventory becomes indispensable, providing a clear and organized view of all cloud resources, helping to streamline operations and mitigate potential risks.

 In this tutorial, you will build a cloud asset manager for AWS using CloudQuery.
 You’ll connect to your AWS account, collect data on all your cloud assets, and store it in a PostgreSQL database for analysis and reporting.
-However, with CloudQuery, you can extract data from ANY data source (Azure, GCP, etc.) and load it into ANY data destination (Snowflake, BigQuery, DataBricks, DuckDB, Clickhouse, etc.).
+However, with CloudQuery, you can extract data from ANY data source (Azure, GCP, etc.) and load it into ANY data destination (Snowflake, BigQuery, Databricks, DuckDB, Clickhouse, etc.).

 What is a Cloud Asset Inventory? #